Sustainability at Samskip

 Social and Economic Inclusion

 Samskip is committed to promoting social and economic equality and inclusion for our workforce and third-party workers.
-We believe that promoting equal compensation, representation, and opportunities regardless of gender or background is essential for any business.
+We believe that promoting equal remuneration, representation, and opportunities regardless of gender or background are essential for our business.

 Social